 Figure S5.
 Soil moisture at 30 and 45 cm depths in the maize phase of the complex (dark blue) and simple (pink) rotations;

 points represent individual sensor values, lines the estimated values, and ribbons the 95% confidence interval around the estimates

 Table S1.
-Summary of growth-analysis curve fits
+Summary of growth-analysis curve fits.
+Write the model here